All Products

 - name: container_image

-value: "YOUR-IMAGE-REGISTRY-ADDRESS" # The address of the container image repository.
-Replace the value based on your business requirements.
+value: "YOUR-IMAGE-REGISTRY-ADDRESS" # The address of your image repository.
+Replace this with your actual address.

 - name: container_tag